SukoluhleNdlovu/backend-assessment/README.md

 # Issues API (Node + Express)

-A simple REST API for managing issues.
+This project is a simple REST API for managing issues.

-This project was built as a backend take-home assignment to demonstrate clarity, correctness, and reasonable architectural decisions.

 ## Requirements